Greeble

 Greebles, also called greeblies (singular: greebly) or nurnies, are small relief details used to give visual complexity to a model.
 The act of decorating a model with greebles is known as greebling.
 While greebling originated as a technique in filmmaking, it is commonly used in model-making, toy design, and kitbashing.

-The term "greeblies" was coined by George Lucas in the 1970s to describe details on model ships used in the production of Star Wars.
-Ron Thornton is credited with coining the term "nurnies" to refer to CGI technical detail that his company Foundation Imaging produced for the Babylon 5 series, while the model-making team of 2001: A Space Odyssey referred to them as "wiggets".
+The term greeblies was coined by George Lucas in the 1970s to describe details on model ships used in the production of Star Wars.
+Ron Thornton is credited with coining the term nurnies to refer to CGI technical detail that his company Foundation Imaging produced for the Babylon 5 series, while the model-making team of 2001: A Space Odyssey referred to them as wiggets.

 In science-fiction model design, greebles are used to imply mechanical function without necessarily having any real purpose.
 They may also serve to create an illusion of scale.
-In the production of Star Wars, many ship models began as simple shapes that were given visual complexity by attaching greebles taken from commercial model kits.
+In the production of Star Wars, many ship models began as simple shapes that were given visual complexity by attaching greebles taken from commercially-available model kits.
 Greebling is a common aspect of Lego model design.